GoogleCloudPlatform/community/tutorials/appengine-fantasm/index.md

         db.run_in_transaction(tx)

 While this code works fine in the happy path, we need to consider what possible failures may occur.
-Transactional updates to the Datastore are expensive and slow (use 1 transaction per second as a rule of thumb), so there is a high likelihood of an exception being thrown in the code after the `send_email()`.
+Transactional updates to the Cloud Datastore are expensive and slow (use 1 transaction per second as a rule of thumb), so there is a high likelihood of an exception being thrown in the code after the `send_email()`.
 When this occurs, our task is requeued, and on the retry, the `execute()` method